Fidelity to launch own ETF play but plans to lean on partners

-Oct 23 As Fidelity Investments prepares to launch its first full lineup of sector exchange-traded funds on Thursday, the Boston-based company is jumping in much later than many of its peers and is not trying to be the largest provider of ETFs.
+As Fidelity Investments prepares to launch its first full line-up of sector exchange-traded funds on Thursday, the Boston-based company is jumping in much later than many of its peers and is not trying to be the largest provider of ETFs.

-Instead, Fidelity, which currently has $125 billion in ETF assets on its platform largely through third-party ETF offerings, is just as content to be an administrator of ETFs created by rivals, such as BlackRock Inc, as it is launching its own ETFs that complement what is already in the market.
+Instead, Fidelity, which currently has $125 billion (77.2 billion pounds) in ETF assets on its platform largely through third-party ETF offerings, is just as content to be an administrator of ETFs created by rivals, such as BlackRock Inc (BLK.N), as it is launching its own ETFs that complement what is already in the market.

 "We don't really see ETFs as a business," Jacques Perold, president of Fidelity Management & Research Co, said in an interview.
 "We see ETFs as a vehicle in which you can deliver investment capabilities and capacity, but we have many other vehicles."